WordPress/gutenberg/packages/components/src/popover/README.md

 };
 ```

 In order to pass an explicit anchor, you can use the `anchor` prop.
-When doing so, the anchor element should be stored in state rather than a plain ref to ensure reactive updating when it changes.
+When doing so, **the anchor element should be stored in local state** rather than a plain React ref to ensure reactive updating when it changes.

 ```jsx
 import { Button, Popover } from '@wordpress/components';